Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Results at the optical limit from local (LDA) and non-local (MCP07) dynamic kernels

 with $a = 0.031152$, $b=0.011985$, and $c=2.267455$ fitted to the values reported in Ref. \cite{qian2002} (in atomic units).
-The Perdew-Wang (PW92) \cite{perdew1992} parametrization of the UEG correlation energy was used as input to the static compressibility of the QV kernel.
-When using the MCP07 kernel of Eq. (\ref{eq:mcp07_fxc}), in both the local and non-local versions and with both $\kb=k$ and $\kb=0$, we always used the Perdew-Zunger \cite{perdew1981} parametrization of the UEG correlation energy as input to the static compressibility.
+The Perdew-Wang (PW92) \cite{perdew1992} parametrization of the UEG correlation energy per electron $\varepsilon_{\mathrm{c}}$ was used as input to the static compressibility of the QV and QV-MCP07-TD kernels.
+For the GKI dynamic LDA and MCP07 with $\kb=0$ or $k$, we employed the Perdew-Zunger \cite{perdew1981} parametrization of $\varepsilon_{\mathrm{c}}$, consistent with Ref. \cite{ruzsinszky2020}.

+For Si and C, we also present (when possible) the static limit of the ultranonlocality coefficient determined by the empirical long-range contribution (LRC) xc kernel of Ref. \cite{botti2005}: